charles-nwokotubo/playwright-automation-framework/README.md

 ## Visual Comparisons

-To update snapshots you will need to run `--update-snapshots` within Docker so that the snapshots are updated inside an ephemeral environment.
+To update snapshots, you will need to run `--update-snapshots` via Docker so that the snapshots are updated within an ephemeral environment.

 To run in Docker: